KingsFourze/PSMST/README.md

 2. Get your token from telegram bot using /getToken command
 3. Open the app
 4. Input the database config and Token to tell your app how can it communicate to your database.
-5. Press the save button.
+5. Press the start button.

-If you need to edit the config, you need to press the stop button and press start button again for saving config.
+If you need to edit the config, you can press save button for saving config after version 1.1.
+But before version 1.1, you need to press stop button and press start button for saving.